RishiGupta12/SerialPundit/applications/hid-reportlistener-hotplug/README.md

 and send command 0x80 to MCP2200.
 MCP2200 will send input report to host PC, which is read by this application.

   See the output.jpg to see output of this program.

 #####What this application does and how it does

 On application entry :

-If HID device is already connected;
+*If HID device is already connected :*

 - Create and start USB hot plug event handler thread.
 This thread will insert an 'add' event manually in queue.
 Due to this event data handler thread will be notified and